-Recognized as the beauty queens of bugs, bees and butterflies have reached celebrity status in the world of pollination.
-But, while they get the limelight when it comes to pollination, they’re only a small portion of the over 200,000 species that help produce our crops.
-Many of these less adorable species include beetles, ants, moths, wasps and even flies.
-Combined, pollinators service over 180,000 different plant species and more than 1,200 crops, impacting nearly 1 out of every 3 bites of food and more than $20 billion worth of products annually in the U.S.
+Bees and butterflies – the beauty queens of bugs – have reached celebrity status in the world of pollination.
+But, while they get the limelight, they’re only a small portion of the over 200,000 species that help produce our crops.
+These less adorable species include beetles, ants, moths, wasps and even flies.
+More than 80% of all flowering plants in the world require the service of pollinators, along with more than 1,200 commercial crops.
+Without pollinators, we lose 1 out of every 3 bites of food and more than $20 billion of the US economy.

 Hover Flies, also known as Syrphid Flies, are a large group of medium to large flies with black or brown bodies, yellow banded abdomens and two wings.
 Resembling a bee or wasp, adults can be seen hovering above flowers, feeding on their nectar.
 They can’t bite or sting but may try to steal some of your salty sweat from time to time.
 The larvae play a beneficial role in gardens, consuming up to 30 aphids per day – a great natural pest control.
 Hover flies feed on the same flowers preferred by bees, such as purple coneflowers, blanketflowers and sunflowers.